tiranuom/intrig-docs/index.md

 ## Roadmap & Development

+At **Intrig**, we're on a mission to redefine the future of development through innovative integrations.
+Our roadmap is a dynamic journey, starting with the building and completion of a robust CLI, with React and OpenAPI3 integrations at its core.

+Following this foundation, we'll be expanding into various realms of technology, weaving seamless connections with Angular, OpenAPI2, and Node.
+The integration journey continues, bridging gaps with Express servers and unleashing the potential of Vue and SQLite.

+Our vision doesn't stop with these milestones.
+We'll keep adapting and growing, introducing similar integrations and enhancing tool functionalities to align with the evolving technological landscape.

-At **Intrig**, we're always looking ahead.
-Our roadmap is expansive, encompassing emerging technological trends.
-Stay tuned as we plan on integrating AI capabilities like ChatGPT to revolutionize development even further.
+Stay tuned as we explore possibilities like integrating AI capabilities such as ChatGPT, bringing us closer to our goal of revolutionizing development even further.

 ---

 ## Monetization & Licensing